kristjanjansen/fachwerk2/README.md

 The heart of Fachwerk lies on a very simple idea: **live-compile a Markdown file as a VueJS template**.

-In the code it can be expressed as:
+In VueJS 3.x code it can be expressed as:

 ```js
 import {